Stade Etivallière

 Stade Etivallière is a sports stadium located in Saint-Étienne, France.
 It hosts the matches of CA Saint-Étienne of the Rugby Pro D2.
 It has a current capacity of 3,000 leading to the club occasionally playing bigger matches at the larger Stade Geoffroy-Guichard, home of AS Saint-Étienne.

+Now it mainly holds the games of AS Saint-Étienne women team.